blisssome/brain_tumor_classification/README.md

 ### ✅ Correct Prediction with Attention
 ![Attention Rollout](./attention_rollout.png)

 The attention map highlights regions critical to the model's prediction.
-Notice how the tumor region is sharply attended to.
+Notice how the tumor region is sharply attended.

 ---